 My mom used to be and still is to a certain degree a short-tempered person.
 That severely affected my childhood.
 I never knew "what I did wrong" to make her mad, and it led me to extreme anxiety and people-pleasing in my adulthood, as well as fear of abandonment.
 I often felt lonely, hated, and misunderstood.

-Breaking out of a victim mentality can be very hard.
+Breaking free from a victim mentality can be very hard.
 Awareness is only a first step to recovery.
-Realizing that we might not get any benefits from not being a victim anymore can really impact our ability to leave it behind.
+Realizing that we will not get any benefits from not being a victim anymore can really impact our ability to let it go.
 And that's why we tend to hold on to it.

 It's interesting how much it becomes a part of our identity.
 "I am a victim; I am always in pain."
 But like I said, without it, who am I?
-I strongly believe, however, that in order to recover or heal, if you want to call it that way, we must let go of our past and learn to live without that mentality that "I deserve love, cos I have suffered a lot" or "I won't get anywhere in life, because something has always been wrong with me."
+I strongly believe, however, that in order to recover or heal we must let go of our past and learn to live without that mentality that "I deserve love, cos I have suffered a lot" or "I won't get anywhere in life, because something has always been wrong with me."
 Of course, every situation is different, but I am sure, for most of us it will be a relief to know that we can change our present and future despite our past.
 It will be transformative to realize that we can create a somewhat new identity and take a full responsibility for our lives today.
 It can be scary in the beginning and empowering along the way.

 It's important to have realistic expectations, though.
-I think it's impossible for some of us to completely change our way of thinking and reacting to certain things, and it's ok.
+It's impossible for many of us to completely change our way of thinking and reacting to certain things, and it's ok.
 It may be painful to experience those feelings of neglect and fear of abandonment from time to time, but communication is key.
 Very often we can share our fears with others honestly and openly, to receive that confirmation that we are safe and loved in our relationship.
 We are no longer that child who experienced... (everyone's experience is different).
-At the same time, many unpleasant feelings, and emotions we shall still have to deal with on our own, and there are helpful tools that can help with that.
+At the same time, we shall still have to deal with many unpleasant feelings, and emotions on our own.
+There are helpful tools that can help with that.
 It does get better with time, and much easier to cope.
 But your decision today should start with: "I am ready."